Root16/bamboo/README.md

 - This project is intended to benefit the Power Platform community as well as Root16's internal developers.
 - Contributions are most welcome.
 - *But*, issues, fixes and feature requests are **not** guaranteed.
+- **Use at your own risk: This software is provided "as is," without warranty of any kind, express or implied.
+Use it at your own discretion and responsibility.**